-When a short-term suspension of 3 days or more is imposed by an Assistant Principal or Dean of Students, the parent may submit an appeal of the suspension in writing.
-This request must be made to the Principal within three (3) days of the suspension.
-When a short-term suspension is imposed or upheld by the Principal, the parent may submit an appeal of the suspension to the Community Superintendent in writing.
-The request must be made within three (3) days of the Principal's decision.
-The written request may be in the form of a letter, an email, or by utilizing the form in this book (page 43).
+Parents may appeal the imposition of any short-term suspension of three (3) days or more.
+The parental appeal will require designated staff to promptly review the suspension and render a decision to uphold or modify the suspension.
+The principal will review the suspension if it was imposed by a principal designee.
+The learning community superintendent will review the suspension if it was imposed or upheld by the principal.
+The decision of the learning community superintendent is final and may not be appealed to the superintendent or the Board.
+(CMS Board of Education Policy S-SUSP) The written request may be in the form of a letter, an email, or by utilizing the form in this book (page 43).
 We do not accept these notices by telephone.
 In your notice, you must include the reasons you believe this disciplinary action is not appropriate for your child.
 In addition, please include a current telephone number and/or email address.
 The OSS shall not be postponed pending the outcome of the appeal.